Need a special offer?Find out if your project fits.

 Step 4.
 Replace WebDataRocks API with Flexmonster API

-Since all WebDataRocks methods are available in Flexmonster, there is no need to update method names.
+Since all WebDataRocks methods and events are available in Flexmonster, there is no need to update their names.
 However, some Flexmonster methods and events have slightly different signatures.
-Check them out in API Reference:
+Check them out in the API Reference:

 Step 5.
 Replace the localization file

-If your WebDataRocks component was localized, replace the WebDataRocks localization file with the corresponding Flexmonster localization file:
+If your WebDataRocks component was translated into a different language, replace the WebDataRocks localization file with the corresponding Flexmonster file:

 report: {